The Green Progression

-The Green Progression is a 1992 novel by L. E. Modesitt and Bruce Scott Levinson about how good intentions have a way of backfiring, especially when the people involved in the cause are being manipulated by others.
+The Green Progression is a 1992 novel by American author L. E. Modesitt and Bruce Scott Levinson about how good intentions have a way of backfiring, especially when the people involved in the cause are being manipulated by others.

 Plot summary

 As a former staffer at the Environmental Protection Agency, Jack McDarvid, the main character, knows all about extremists in the cause of virtue.
 He now works for a law firm that represents companies that need clearances or information about just what is or is not allowed.
 But then his boss is killed in a shootout near the Capitol, and nothing is what it seems.
 And no one what they appear to be.

 From Moscow to Washington, from a near hit and run to the very real threat of a nuclear time bomb in the hands of a fanatic with a point to prove, The Green Progression moves non-stop through the machinations behind the scenes of the environmental movement.